 You could say, future generations will be harmed if we don’t invest in building houses, renewable energy sources and better transport networks.

 I like the example of the post-war debt levels.
-But, this doesn’t mean we could allow national debt to rise to 200% – it was a different time.
-In the 1940s, there was patriotic demand for war-bonds, we did rely on a large loan from US.
+But, this doesn’t mean we should allow the national debt to rise to 200% – it was a different time.
+In the 1940s, there was patriotic demand for war-bonds, also the UK relied on a large loan f the om US.
 But, the point is 80% of GDP is not the end of the world, most of the Twentieth Century, government debt was much higher than it is now.

 Achieving a budget surplus will make some people who experience spending cuts suffer.
 They will be worse off.
 But, there is every likelihood, the economy will do relatively well in the next five years – achieving growth of 2.5%.
 The UK is not pursuing real austerity with total government spending cuts in real terms (like say Greece).
 Real government spending is rising.
 Also, there should be a lot of spare capacity in the economy, after five years of recession and below trend growth.
 Monetary policy is also accommodative.The economy could do well, but that doesn’t mean it couldn’t do even better.

 Spending commitments.
 The UK is currently committed to a lot of government spending increases from an ageing population – especially with triple lock guarantee for pensions.
 This kind of long-run trends in government spending does mean, some difficult choices need to be made – e.g. raising the retirement age, raising taxes, cutting other areas of spending.